-The Group is engaged in assisting handicapped children with both academic and vocational training.
+The Group is engaged in assisting children of determinations with both academic and vocational training.
 At inception, the Group identifies the performance obligation embedded in contracts.
 All services are identified in the contract with the students.
 There are no other performance obligations or benefits derived by the students from the contracts.